eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

     - **CUSTOM_OPTION_FORWARD_CODE** 65016: contains the response code of the forwarded HTTP request.

 - **CUSTOM_OPTION_TIME** 65000: in request, it contains the device time in milliseconds since 1970.1.1.
 If {@code 0}, the device has no system time yet.
 In response it contains the system time, also in milliseconds since 1970.1.1 of the server, if that differs for more than 5s.
-Intended to sync the device time with the server time, if RTT is small enough and no retransmission is used..
+Intended to sync the device time with the server time, if RTT is small enough and no retransmission is used.

+- **CUSTOM_OPTION_INTERVAL** 65012: used in request, contains the expected sedn interval in seconds.
+If available, used to detect device with currently missing messages.

 Examples using coap-client of libcoap: